Clinical Integration Network

 South Shore Clinical Integration Network (SSCIN) is a dynamic group of physicians and other care providers who represent South Shore Hospital’s diverse Medical Staff.
 The SSCIN’s purpose is to strengthen clinical processes, communication and coordination to improve quality, efficiency and the patient care experience across the care continuum.

 HPSO established the SSCIN in 2013 to help physicians and South Shore Hospital succeed in light of reforms that are changing how health care is provided and paid for.
-The Clinical Integration Network Governance Council develops and oversee strategies to ensure that Hospital and its Medical Staff members have opportunities to collaborate in redesigning patient care delivery.
-The Clinical Programs Committee provides insights and direction on future improvement initiatives and are ambassadors for spreading proven pathways across the South Shore.
+The Clinical Integration Network Governance Council develops and oversees strategies to ensure that Hospital and its Medical Staff members have opportunities to collaborate in redesigning patient care delivery.
+The HPSO directors provide insights and direction on future improvement initiatives and are ambassadors for spreading proven pathways across the South Shore.
 The physician and administrator leaders comprising both groups, and those involved in the SSCIN improvement initiatives are committed to achieving the SSCIN goals:

 - Reduce 30-day inpatient readmissions